compileralchemy/compileralchemy.github.io/data/annotated-transformer/commentary.md

 > My commentary appears in this format.
 Code and blockquotes are the
 > work of the Harvard NLP group.
 The aim of this commentary is to help
 > complete beginners understand the paper.
+>
+> This is an Open Source document and can be contributed to [from here](https://github.com/compileralchemy/compileralchemy.github.io/blob/source/data/annotated-transformer/commentary.md).
+Obvious contribution opportunities are labelled with TODO.
+But, you can contribute with clearer wordings and more details.
+>
+> Contributors: Abdur-Rahmaan Janhangeer,

 The Transformer has been on a lot of